 - (2) Check propeller for damage and proper installation. - Ensure that the clutch lever is in the "N" (Neutral) position.
-Then check propeller for damage while turning slowly by hand. - Check propeller for proper installation, cotter pin for damage, and seals for oil leaks.
+Then check propeller for damage while turning slowly by hand. - Check propeller for proper installation, shear and cotter pins for damage, and seals for oil leaks

-Check condition of anode (zinc electrode) attached to anti-cavitation plate.
+Check condition of anode (trim tab: zinc electrode) attached to anticavitation plate.
 Retighten if necessary.

 Be sure to check the zinc electrode every week for corrosion.
 Replace if it is reduced to approximately 50% of original size.
-See p.24.
+See p.25.